 Because legionella thrive best at temperatures between 95 and 115 degrees Fahrenheit, hot water systems are at greatest risk, but cooling towers and air conditioning systems are not exempt.
 Routine maintenance of water-based systems is the first line of defense in preventing Legionnaire’s, but it is not enough.
-The New York Opera House Hotel had standard cleaning and maintenance procedures in place, and they still fell victim to legionella colonization.

 How to Assess for Legionnaires’ Risk